U.S. Department of State Seal

 Gracias a Dios Department – Level 4: Do Not Travel

-Gracias a Dios is an isolated area with high levels of criminal activity and drug trafficking.
+U.S. government personnel and family members are restricted from traveling to Gracias a Dios, the most eastern department.
+The department is an isolated region with high levels of criminal activity.
+Narcotics trafficking is widespread, and large portions of the department are particularly vulnerable to drug trafficking organizations.
 Infrastructure is weak, government services are limited, and police and military presence is scarce.

 Visit our website for Travel to High-Risk Areas